Skip to content ↓

 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

-The Model Music curriculum also enables children to develop an understanding of culture and history, both in relation to pupils individually, as well as ethnicities from across the world.
-Children are able to enjoy music, in as many ways as they choose- either as listener, creator or performer.
-Most important of all, Charanga aims for the pupils to become more confident, realising their potential or simply enjoying music more, in and out of school.
+The Model Music curriculum also enables children to develop an understanding of culture and history, both in relation to pupils individually, and ethnicities from across the world.
+Children are able to enjoy music in as many ways as they choose - either as a listener, creator or performer.
+Most important of all, 'Sing Up' aims for pupils to become more confident, realising their potential or simply enjoying music more, in and out of school.

 How is the teaching of Music organised?

-In the classroom pupils experience and learn how to play an instrument and experience all four main instrument groups of wind, strings, percussion and keyboards.
-In doing so, they are able to understand the different principle of each method of creating notes, as well as how to read basic music notation.
+In the classroom, pupils experience and learn how to play instruments, including whole class ukulele and recorder lessons.
+In doing so, they are able to understand the different principles of each method of creating notes, as well as how to read basic music notation.
 They also learn how to compose, focussing on different dimensions of music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

-Singing at Frogwell is supported further through Key Stage 1 and Key Stage 2 weekly practices.
-Throughout the year, the school, each Key Stage and individuals have opportunities to perform in school and within the local community.
-As a school, we are supported by Wiltshire Music Connect and its associates, who deliver peripatetic lessons and weekly Curriculum support across the school.
+Singing at Frogwell is supported further through Key Stage 1 and Key Stage 2 weekly singing assemblies.
+Throughout the year, children and individuals have opportunities to perform in school and within the local community.
+As a school, we are supported by Gloucester, Swindon and Wiltshire Music Hub (GSW).